 Viewing and Filtering Associations

 The associated objects provided in the table of the Associations tab are classified by type according to the icon menus in the center.
 Choosing an item from each menu (e.g., Signatures from the Documents menu) displays only associated objects of that type.
-Clicking on the menu itself (i.e., clicking on the icon without selecting an item from its menu) displays associated objects of all of the types listed in that menu, as in Figure 32, which lists all Indicators associated with the original Indicator (including custom Indicator-to-Indicator associations and Indicators that are associated to other Indicators via a shared Group).
+Clicking on the menu itself (i.e., clicking on the icon without selecting an item from its menu) displays associated objects of all of the types listed in that menu, as in Figure 32, which lists all Indicators associated with the primary Indicator, including custom Indicator-to-Indicator associations, Indicators that are associated to the primary Indicator by a DNS resolution or a File action (File Archive, File Drop, or File Traffic), and Indicators that are associated to the primary Indicator via a shared Group.

-The table columns depend on the original object type and which menu or menu item has been selected.
-For example, for an original Indicator object, any Indicators table that is populated with at least one entry has a column with Details icons that, when clicked, provide information about the Group object to which both Indicators (the original Indicator and the associated Indicator) are associated and options to dissociate the original Indicator from the Group (and therefore from all Indicators associated with the Group).
-For an original Group object, the Indicators tables do not have this icon, but rather a Dissociate link that, when clicked, immediately (i.e., without a request for confirmation) dissociates the Group from the Indicator.
+The table columns depend on the type of primary object and which menu or menu item has been selected.
+For example, for a primary Indicator object, any Indicators table that is populated with at least one entry has a column with Details icons that, when clicked, provide information about the Group object to which both Indicators (the primary Indicator and the associated Indicator) are associated and options to dissociate the primary Indicator from the Group (and therefore from all Indicators associated with the Group).
+For a primary Group object, the Indicators tables do not have this icon, but rather a Dissociate link that, when clicked, immediately (i.e., without a request for confirmation) dissociates the Group from the Indicator.
 As another example, the Reports and Signatures tables have Thumb Up and Thumb Down columns.

-For an original Indicator object, the Indicators tables will display a Relation Type menu at the top right of the table, as in Figure 32.
-This menu allows the user to filter the Indicators shown by type of association (i.e., custom Indicator-to-Indicator association or type of Group through which the Indicator-to-Group-to-Indicator first-level association exists).
+For a primary Indicator object, the Indicators tables will display a Relation Type menu at the top right of the table, as in Figure 32.
+This menu allows the user to filter the Indicators shown by type of association (i.e., custom Indicator-to-Indicator association, DNS resolution, type of File action, or type of Group through which the Indicator-to-Group-to-Indicator first-level association exists).

 Adding an Association